Planning and Delivering Software Demo Presentations That Close

 Table of Contents

 With customers more educated and self-directed than before, and with so many product options available in such a competitive industry, effective software demo presentations have become critical for closing deals.
-In fact, 78% of B2B buyers will only get on a demo call from their top 3 vendors.
-So if your brand is on a prospect's short-list, nailing the demo presentation could be the difference between a closed or lost deal.

 What is a software demo presentation?